 This doesn’t require that we be twenty-something or thirty-something supermodels (or pageant contestants or actresses); women of any age, shape, or color can be victims of this clearly indefensible behavior.

-And sexual aggression, in any of its forms, is never acceptable.
+And sexual aggression, in any of its forms, from anyone is never acceptable.

 To those who say “this is how Alpha men talk behind closed doors,” I say this: I’ve known my share of Alpha men who would never speak this way about women.
 On the contrary.
 Nor would they stoop to “take” what they have not been invited to share.